nospam2000/urh-ETH_Comfort_decode_plugin/README.md

 start the plugin in urh as external decoding program with: urh-ETH_Comfort_decode_plugin.py d

+to use it as external encoding program, use the following parameter: urh-ETH_Comfort_decode_plugin.py e

 Refer to https://github.com/jopohl/urh/wiki/Decodings#work-with-decodings for more information on how to use external decoding.

 Each telegram consists of multiple repetitions, each one starts with 0x7E.